 Rieter Park is a beautiful park located on the outskirts of Zurich.
 The park is known for its stunning views of the city and its tranquil atmosphere with views of the Alps.

-There are various trails to explore, making it the perfect place to go for a hike or a walk.
+There are various trails to explore, making it the perfect place to hike or a walk.
 The park is also home to a variety of different animals, so it’s the perfect place to go for a nature hike.

 15. Hike up Uetliberg Mountain

-So maybe this one isn’t directly IN Zurich, but it’s so close (and frequently referred to as Zurich’s own mountain) you’d be crazy to miss it.
-Uetliberg Mountain is one of the best places to get a panoramic view of the city.
+So maybe this one isn’t directly IN Zurich, but it’s so close (and frequently referred to as Zurich’s mountain) that you’d be crazy to miss it.
+Uetliberg Mountain is one of the best places to view panoramic cities.

 See Related: Best Holiday Destinations for Couples